MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/spring-cm-tutorial.md

 ### Create SpringCM test user

-To enable Azure Active Directory users to log in to SpringCM, they must be provisioned into SpringCM.
+To enable Azure Active Directory users to sign in to SpringCM, they must be provisioned into SpringCM.
 In the case of SpringCM, provisioning is a manual task.

 > [!NOTE]
 > For more information, see [Create and Edit a SpringCM User](https://knowledge.springcm.com/create-and-edit-a-springcm-user).

 **To provision a user account to SpringCM, perform the following steps:**

-1. Log in to your **SpringCM** company site as administrator.
+1. Sign in to your **SpringCM** company site as administrator.

 1. Click **GOTO**, and then click **ADDRESS BOOK**.